loiccoyle/tinyticker/README.md

   <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-blue.svg"></a>
 </p>

-`tinyticker` uses a Raspberry Pi zero W and a small ePaper display to prediodically display stock or crypto price.
+`tinyticker` uses a Raspberry Pi zero W and a small ePaper display to periodically display stock or crypto price.

 A `flask` web interface is created to set the ticker options and control the Raspberry Pi.